DataDog/ensure-ci-success/docs/limitations.md

 ### Mitigation

 To ensure reliable self-identification, do not set a name on the job that runs ensure-ci-success, or set it explicitly to match the `job_id`, accompanied by a comment explaining why—so it isn't accidentally changed in the future.

+## No Event on Job Retry

+GitHub doesn’t provide any event when a job is manually retried.
+You might think `check_run`, `check_suite`, or `status` events would help — but they only fire on the default branch.
+That means they won’t show up when working on a pull request branch.

+If you retry a job manually, the `ensure-ci-success` job won’t know about it automatically.
+You’ll have to manually re-run it once all other jobs are finally green.
+It’s just two clicks, but it can be annoying in CI that have a low probability of success at first run.

+### Mitigation

+* **Fix flaky jobs**
+  This is the real fix.
+If your jobs are stable, you’ll rarely hit this issue.
+In fact, some might say this limitation is a subtle nudge to keep your CI healthy.
+* **Temporarily ignore flaky jobs**
+  Use the ignored-name-patterns input to skip known unreliable jobs.
+It lowers CI confidence, but if you have a plan to fix them, it’s a reasonable short-term compromise.
+* **Don’t use this Action**
+  If you prefer, you can add individual "gatekeeper" jobs at the end of each workflow instead of relying on a global check.